Are some PR agencies evil?

 With a little belief and enough circumstantial evidence, people with even the smallest affinity for the message of the lie will swallow it hook, line, and sinker, especially if the message confirms what they already believe.
 This is called confirmation bias.

-They can even go as far as to plant fake evidence which is later "discovered" by an anonymous source and fed to the press an an opportune time.
-A few Google searches will verify it as "true" and since people hold what Google presents in such high esteem it is all the more easy to believe.
+They can even go as far as to plant fake evidence, which is later "discovered" by an anonymous source and fed to the press at an opportune time.
+A few Google searches will verify it as "true," and since people hold what Google presents in such high esteem, it is all the easier to believe.

 Whether it's someone working at a dark PR agency, a clandestine government PR lab like the Russian Internet Research Agency, or a member of Anonymous, targeting people with negative public relations programs has never been easier.
 Google announced they are taking aim at fake news sites.
-But doing so may prove very difficult because the problem isn't the sites, its the people publishing on them.
-By the time Google cracks down on a publisher the damage will already have been done and the perpetrators long gone.
+But doing so may prove very difficult because the problem isn't the sites; it's the people publishing on them.
+By the time Google cracks down on a publisher, the damage will already have been done, and the perpetrators were long gone.

 - “Hacktivists” who publicly sympathize with groups like Anonymous and LulzSec